Bruno-Macedo/hacklab/Notes/OSCP_Wreath_THM.md

 # https://
 ```
 **Recommendation**
 As described in the previous issue, it is recommended to keep services updated.
 Additionaly, all servers should run its services with minimal privileges as possible.
-In case an attacker can access the server, keeping minimal privileges prevent attackers from performing privilege escalation and other attacks that may affect the confidentiality, integrity and availability of the server.
+In case an attacker can access the server, keeping minimal privileges prevent attackers from performing privilege escalation and other attacks that may affect the confidentiality, integrity and availability of the server, including scanning other hosts in the network not accessible through public interface.

 Running services or command as *root* should be restricted to minimal essential tasks.

 # Narrative